Help for schools to tackle cultural & religious homophobia and bullying

 One of Naz and Matt Foundation’s core objectives is to raise awareness and provide educational support to schools who are addressing and tackling homophobic bullying and homophobia triggered by religion or culture within their school and wider community.

-Since Naz and Matt Foundation started in 2014, Matt has given numerous talks at schools across the UK, including London, Birmingham, Oldham, York, Bradford and Leeds with more planned.
+Since Naz and Matt Foundation started in 2014, we have delivered numerous talks at schools across the UK, including London, Birmingham, Oldham, York, Bradford and Leeds with more planned.
 Feedback from teachers and students has been very positive and due to demand we now have a waiting list of schools who have requested a talk.

 The talks are specifically designed for schools and provide a powerful platform that encourages conversation and dialogue within schools, leading to increased understanding and acceptance that individuals are born gay, lesbian, bi-sexual, trans, queer, questioning or intersex (LGBTQI+) within their local community.